sadumkudi/ai_predict_traffic/README.md

 # Traffic Prediction

-A deep learning-based traffic prediction model developed using MLPRegressor.
+This project implements a traffic prediction model using a neural network, model developed using MLPRegressor.
 This project aims to predict traffic patterns based on various input features, leveraging machine learning techniques for accurate predictions.

 ## Prerequisites